 US Dollar vs Singapore Dollar

-US Dollar vs Swedish Krona
+US Dollar vs Swedish Kroner

 US Dollar vs Norwegian Kroner